 Hoan Kiem Lake in Hanoi

-If you had been to Hanoi, you have seen how much Hoan Kiem Lake dominates Hanoi and its people.
+If you had been to Hanoi, you have seen how much Hoan Kiem Lake dominates the city and its people.

 Local folks of Hanoi feel their day is not complete without a visit to the lake.
 They come on foot, by bus, taxi or motorbike just to spend time walking around Hoan Kiem Lake.
 Of course, there is the hope of seeing the head of the legendary turtle.